 SODIUM IODIDE I 131 (sodium iodide i-131) by CIS Pharma is sodium-iodide symporter (nis) protein, in thyroid follicular cells.
 Approved for hyperthyroidism, selected cases of carcinoma of the thyroid.
 First approved in 1976.

-Product is approaching loss of exclusivity with moderate competitive pressure (30/100); team focus likely shifting toward lifecycle management and generic transition planning.
+Product approaching loss of exclusivity with low current competitive pressure (30%), indicating potential team consolidation and shift toward cost management and generic transition planning.

 sodium-iodide symporter (NIS) protein, in thyroid follicular cells.
 Iodide is concentrated in follicular cells to levels up to 50 times higher than in the plasma.
 Iodide is metabolically oxidized by thyroid peroxidase to iodinium (I) which in turn iodinates tyrosine residues of thyroglobulin (tri…